 Kim halted missile testing in late 2017 amid a thawing of relations with the United States and South Korea.
 But North Korea resumed testing in mid-2019, months after negotiations between Kim and U.S. President Donald Trump in Hanoi, Vietnam, broke down.
 Later that year, Pyongyang conducted an underwater launch of a ballistic missile, its first such test in three years.

-In 2021, Pyongyang tested short-range ballistic missiles that are solid fueled, advancing a technology that makes missiles easier to transport and faster to launch.
+Pyongyang has also tested short-range ballistic missiles that are solid fueled, advancing a technology that makes missiles easier to transport and faster to launch.
 In addition, it tested a more maneuverable long-range cruise missile, which can frustrate missile defense systems if launched in tandem with ballistic missiles.
 In September, North Korea for the first time test-fired missiles from a railcar launcher, which makes them less detectable by the United States and its allies.